davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 <aside>This is pretty much the same kind of conditional transition that van Gurp & Bosch flagged as "hard to implement in an OO way" in the future work section of their whitepaper.
 They suggested using the <a href='https://refactoring.guru/design-patterns/command'>Command pattern</a> from the Gang of Four to create condition objects — XState has <a href='https://stately.ai/docs/guards'>guards</a> as a first-class concept.
 Same problem, solved 20 years later with a cleaner primitive.</aside>

-Because I like code, here's the core of the POC (syntax is `xState v4`, so it's old and out of date compared to `v5`, but illustrative enough to get the gist):
+Because I like code, here's the core of the POC (syntax is XState `v4`, so it's old and out of date compared to `v5`, but illustrative enough to get the gist):

 ```javascript
 // xstate v4 syntax from ~5 years ago